-I was pleased to be asked to conduct pre-release trials on the Aquamundo Sidemount BCD during Sept 2013 and this is my review of the newly released rig:
+I was pleased to be asked to conduct pre-release trials on the Aquamundo Sidemount BCD in Sept 2013 and this is my instructor’s review of the rig:

-The rig is reminiscent of the UTD Z-Trim and utilizes a similar bungee attachment method (knotted bungees secured by weight retainers on the shoulder straps).
-My preference is for bolt-snaps on the bungees, as this is more compatible with using ‘standard’ rental cylinders (left-handed handle/no extended stem) when travelling to teach my courses.
-It is just a 2 minute task to change the bungees to that, more conventional, configuration.
+My preference is for bolt-snaps on the bungees, as this is more compatible with using ‘standard’ rental cylinders (left-handed handle/no extended stem) when traveling to teach my courses.
+It is just a 2-minute task to change the bungees to that, more conventional, configuration.

 I particularly like that the rig comes complete with a decent ‘butt-pocket’ (expandable utility pouch), which attaches to the tail via double-end bolt-snaps (included).
-This is a useful solution to carrying varied redundant/back-up ancillaries like; wetnotes, spare mask, finger spools and line arrows.
-The sidemount harness has two quick-links to attach the pocket, but I found these a little fiddly.
-I will be putting some off-set D-rings in the rear position, either side of the lumbar plate, to make life easier.
+This is a useful solution for carrying varied redundant/backup ancillaries like; wetnotes, spare masks, finger spools, and line arrows.
+The sidemount harness has two quick links to attach the pocket, but I found these a little fiddly.
+I will be putting some offset D-rings in the rear position, on either side of the lumbar plate, to make life easier.

 Weighting options include two optional trim pockets and also two zipped trim weight sections on the underside of the wing.
 When using the rig, I threaded my primary weighting directly onto the spine strap.

 Sidemount waist D-rings

 D-rings are supplied to facilitate proper trim on the waist harness.
 My preference is for low-profile D-rings and, again, it is little effort to swap these out with the supplied ‘regular size’ D-rings.
 I find that the low-profile D-rings enable me to reduce some of the cylinder swing/play.